This is a sewing pattern and how-to guide for a Western hat with a classic round-shaped old-style design.

-(2) Sew the side pieces together, press the seam open, and topstitch.
+(2) Sew the "Side" pieces together, press the seam open, and topstitch along the seam.

 * Trim the seam allowance if necessary.